-- Emergency, and domestic violence shelters and transitional housing.
+- Homeless, emergency, and domestic violence shelters and transitional housing

 - Hotels, motels, and hostels

-and other similar non-healthcare settings where people live.
-Given that each setting may have unique characteristics and business practices, each setting should consider this guidance as providing general prevention strategies, and focus efforts on areas that are most relevant for their setting.
-For example, in settings that do not provide medical case management of clients or residents, focus should be on providing information for managing the care of a person with known or suspected mpox infection.
+Given that each setting may have unique characteristics and business practices, each setting should consider this guidance as providing general prevention strategies and should focus efforts on areas that are most relevant for their setting.
+For example, in settings that do not provide medical case management of clients or residents, focus should be on preventive measures and providing information.

 Some workplaces may be covered by the Cal/OSHA Aerosol Transmissible Diseases (ATD) Standard (PDF) and should consult those regulations for additional applicable requirements.

 Mpox is a viral infection caused by the monkeypox virus that can cause flu-like symptoms and a rash.
 The infection is spread primarily through close, personal, often skin-to-skin contact with infectious lesions or body fluids.
 Mpox can also spread through touching contaminated materials (clothing, towels, bedding, utensils, and cups) used by a person with mpox or by respiratory secretions during prolonged, unmasked close, face-to-face contact.
 These modes of transmission appear to be less common in the current outbreak.

 Most mpox cases identified in California have involved direct, skin-to-skin contact.
 Certain populations have been disproportionately impacted, with data suggesting that gay, bisexual, and other men who have sex with men make up most of the cases (CDC | Mpox | How it Spreads, CDC | Mpox | Prevention).
 While not frequently seen in this outbreak, infectious diseases involving person-to-person contact may spread more easily in congregate settings among staff and residents (CDC | Considerations for Reducing Mpox Transmission in Congregate Living Settings).